aromalega/BH-PCMLAI-PAA17_1/README.md

 Next Steps to improve the model : We can improve our results of the model by feature engineering, hyperparameter tuning and adjusting performance metrics
-- Feature Engineering : We can eliminate certain variables which might not be contributing to the result like age
+- Feature Engineering : We can eliminate certain variables which might not be contributing to the result like age.
-- Hyperparameter Tuning and Grid Search : It seems that the model accuracies have been improved by using hyperparameters and grid search.
+- Hyperparameter Tuning and Grid Search : There has been a slight increase in accuracy scores for KNN, Decisison Tree and SVM after Hyperparameter tuning and Grid Search.
 - Performance Metrics : Since there is a significant imbalance in classes (more 'no' than 'yes' responses), we should consider using metrics like F1-score, precision, and recall, which are more balanced than accuracy.

-Conclusion : Logistic Regression gave more accurate results than other models and SVC took the most amount of time to run.
+Conclusion : Initially Logistic Regression gave more accurate results than other models and SVC took the most amount of time to run.
+But after Hyperparameter tuning and Grid Search, Decision Tree has the highest accuracy.